About Haywards Heath Lions Club

 How You can Get Involved

 It’s the members of Hayward Heath Lions Club that make everything we do possible.
-If you want to help us, one of the best things you can do is become a member yourself.
+So if you want to help us, one of the best things you can do is become a member yourself.

 Members of Haywards Heath Lions club do pay a small monthly fee towards the running of our club.
 In exchange members get to attend our club meetings, club socials and will get to take on critical roles at the charity events we set up and help to run.